 It used to be recommended to withhold solid food; but this is no longer the case.
 In fact, such fasting may be detrimental to these patients (except to control vomiting).
-Careful feeding is the best option.
+Careful feeding is a good alternative approach.

-Animals prone to or recovering from pancreatitis should ideally be fed small, frequent meals.
-Food should be at room temperature or slightly warmed for increased palatability and better digestion.
-You can warm up natural canned food by mixing in a little hot water.
-Microwaving is not recommended due to uneven heating and risk of burns.
+For animals prone to or recovering from pancreatitis, it may be helpful to be fed small, frequent meals.
+Food should be at room temperature or slightly warmed to increase palatability and support digestion.
+You can warm up natural canned food by mixing in a little hot water, but microwaving may lead to uneven heating and risk of burns.
 Dry food is less digestible than canned.

-For dogs, an ultra-low fat diet is needed during recovery.
-Cats are ordinarily very tolerant of fat, but may still need a relatively low fat diet until the condition is resolved.
+For dogs, an ultra-low fat diet can help support recovery.
+Cats are ordinarily very tolerant of fat, but may still need a relatively low fat diet.

-If the animal is not eating on its own, it may be necessary to place a feeding tube through the nose or esophagus so that food, medications, and supplements can be given directly into the stomach.
+If the animal is not eating on its own, it may be necessary to contact a veterinarian to discuss placing a feeding tube through the nose or esophagus so that food, medications, and supplements can be given directly into the stomach.

-Digestive enzymes are extremely important for animals with pancreatitis, as are probiotics.
 When the pancreas is inflamed, its ability to produce digestive enzymes — and get them to the right place — is compromised.
-They must therefore be supplemented for proper digestion.
+Accordingly, enzyme and probiotic supplementation is a great way to ensure good health and support digestion.

-Antioxidants support a healthy inflammation response, and also support the healing process.
-Essential Fatty Acids may be useful in the later stages of healing, but because animals with pancreatitis may be hyper-sensitive to any fat, be sure to okay it with your veterinarian.
+Antioxidants support a healthy inflammation response and normal bodily functions.
+Essential Fatty Acids may be useful in the later stages of healing, but because animals with pancreatitis may be hyper-sensitive to any fat, be sure to okay it with your veterinarian first.